MovingBlocks/Terasology/README.markdown

 Setup
 --------

-Terasology requires Java 7, the newer the better - [Java Virtual Machine (JVM)](http://www.java.com/en/download/manual.jsp).
+Terasology requires Java 7, the newer the better - [download it here](http://www.java.com/en/download/manual.jsp).
 Also make sure that your graphics card driver is up to date.

 For easy setup you can use our launcher - [download it here](https://github.com/MovingBlocks/TerasologyLauncher/releases)